mahdi-zade/Dry-Bean-Classification/README.md

 </p>

 ## Aim
-The aim of this repository is to start from scratch and build simple neural networks to automatically classify bean species.
-At each step, the model and the parameters will be changed to check up the effect of each one the final result and hopefuly try achieving the best result in the end.
+The aim of this repository is to start from scratch and build a simple neural network to automatically classify bean species.
 This project is the perfect fit for anyone who is new to the field of deep learning and wants to have a better understanding of neural network architecture.
+The implementation is done via [pytorch library](https://pytorch.org/docs/stable/index.html) which is an optimized tensor library for deep learning using GPUs and CPUs.

 ## Dataset
 You can access the dataset [here](https://archive.ics.uci.edu/dataset/602/dry+bean+dataset)